3mcd/backbone-component-renderer/README.md

 // <ul>[object Object], [object Object]...</ul>
 ```

+#### HTML safety

 HTML characters in strings are automatically escaped if used in template literal expressions or passed directly into the `renderer` function:

 ```js
 this.renderer(['<div>']);  // renders &lt;div&gt;